Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 Great work!

-So far you should have a single bar and the two axese.
+So far you should have a single bar and the two axes.
 Clicking the buttons should add and remove bars from the chart.
 The data is random so the bars will be different each time you add a new one!

 ## D3 Join API